 Although I’m not a scientist, my columns were always based in science and I considered myself far from “scientifically illiterate.”
 How, I wondered, could Weaver make a comment like this, especially since almost all scientifically literate people agree that science is never “certain” and “settled”?
 Except, apparently, for the realm of alarmist climate science, which is not to be challenged by non-scientists….

 I put on my journalist’s and academic’s hat (I was already teaching at UVic) and began some serious research into the issue of climate science.
 I discovered a lot of sound and fury but not a lot of empirical evidence for catastrophic future climate change; most of the fear-mongering was a result of computer climate models that invariably overstated current warming.
 Meanwhile, the decade 2000-2010 showed almost no warming–the temperature average was basically flat–at the same time as the IPCC claimed warming was “unequivocal” and the then-head of the IPCC declared in 2008 that warming was “accelerating.”
 (In fact, the “pause” or “hiatus,” as climate alarmists like to call it, lasted until 2014.)
 I realized that alarmist climate scientists were not being straight with, or just outright deceiving, the public.

 My outrage at these climate distortions led me to research and write a book, False Alarm: Global Warming Facts Versus Fears, which I self-published in 2010.
-It’s now more than a decade since False Alarm was published, but I would change almost nothing in the book today beyond noting that there was mild warming in the 2011-2021 decade, largely caused not by carbon dioxide but by a very large El Niño in 2015-2016.
+It’s now more than a decade since False Alarm was published, but I would change almost nothing in the book today beyond noting that there was mild warming on average in the 2011-2021 decade, largely caused not by carbon dioxide but by a very large El Niño in 2015-2016.